Established in 2020, the Warriors Community Foundation strives to connect, educate and inspire our local communities.

 Paris is one of our fantastic community activators that deliver our programmes across Aotearoa.
 Her current team is Pt.
 Chev Pirates.
 She has played at various representative levels and Tarsha Gale Cup in Australia for Manly Sea Eagles.
 She was named ARL Full-Back for 2023.

 Warriors Community Foundation Ambassador

 My mission is to inspire young people to reach their potential – don’t let anything stop you from achieving your goals.
 I want to show the next generation it's possible.
 Where you grew up, where you come from, ethnicity or anything else doesn't limit you and what you want to achieve.
 You can do it.
-As a family we have established a gym in Otara - Wiki Workz Fitness - to promote healthy living in our community and to promote the values my mother instilled in me when she harped on about education.
-If you take a path in sport, that's great but education is so important, too.
-I'm proud to be the Warriors Community Foundation's ambassador, giving me the chance to help with programmes on improving literacy, focusing on wellbeing and raising awareness of issues surrounding domestic violence.
-We've helped almost 300,000 school children with our programmes so far but there's so much more we can do and I want to be part of that.
+As a family we have established a gym in Otara - Wiki Workz Fitness -I'm proud to be the Warriors Community Foundation's ambassador, giving me the chance to help with programmes on improving literacy and enjoyment of physical and mental wellbeing.